ArtieBots/Artie/docs/contributing/library-contributions.md

 component.
 They come in a few flavors:

 * Firmware Libraries: These live in `framework/ardk/firmware/libraries/` and are libraries for use in the firmware.
-* Artie Component Libraries: These live in `framework/ardk/libraries/`
+* Artie Component Libraries: These live in `framework/ardk/libraries/` and are libraries for use in Artie microservices (Docker images).
 * Artie Infrastructure Libraries: These also live in `framework/ardk/libraries/` and are used by more than one Artie infrastructure component, such as Artie Tool and Artie Workbench.